top of page

 The Bible chronicles the healing of sick people.

-Perhaps the medical knowledge of supreme beings such as God, Jesus, and angels was better than the medical technology of today.
+Perhaps the medical knowledge of supreme beings such as God, Jesus, and angels is greater than the medical technology of today.

 Moses was highly educated, having been brought up and raised by Pharaoh's court.

-He would know where there were watering holes, hills, valleys, places of heavy or light winds, and the water levels in the nearby seas.
+Moses would have known where there were watering holes, hills, valleys, places of heavy or light winds, and the water levels in the nearby seas.

 Perhaps he knew of the perfect place to cross the Red Sea during a low tide when the wind was strong enough to push the water back.

-Here is another way to look at the stories in the Bible if you look at them scientifically.
+• Here is another way to interpret the stories in the Bible if you view them scientifically.

-Scientists are constantly coming up with evidence and theories that can substantiate the Bible stories.
+Scientists are constantly coming up with archaeological evidence and theories that can substantiate the Bible stories.

 What did the philosopher Comte state?